-2. Hard Part

-Incorporate a hard part into your military haircut to give your style even more of an edge.
-The hard part is exactly what it sounds like – a slightly exaggerated part that adds a touch of drama and boldness to your overall look.
+Incorporate a hard part in your military haircut to give your style even more of an edge.
+The hard part is exactly what it sounds like: a slightly exaggerated part that adds a touch of drama and boldness to your overall look.
 This is achieved by your barber taking a razor and actually shaving a part into your style, so make sure you commit to parting your hair a certain way beforehand!

 Ask your barber to give you a closely shaven cropped “fuzzy” style for a softer take on a classic military cut.
 This look offers minimal length for a softer haircut that doesn’t feel quite as harsh.

-4. Super Shaven {II}
+4. Super Shaven